Analysing Coastal Regions

 Climate change also influences the northern German coasts.

 The climate is changing – in northern Germany too.
-The Northern German Climate Office provides current climate research in a user-friendly format and makes it available to the public and to decision makers across northern Germany.
-The Northern German Climate Office has therefore maintained an intensive dialogue with specialists from climate sensitive areas and with interested laypersons since 2006.
+The The Northern German Coast and Climate Office provides current climate research in a user-friendly format and makes it available to the public and to decision makers across northern Germany.
+The The Northern German Coast and Climate Office has therefore maintained an intensive dialogue with specialists from climate sensitive areas and with interested laypersons since 2006.
 The dialogue has resulted in different informational services concerning past and possible future climate change as well as its arising consequences in Northern Germany.